Yes, PPE can be reusable. AmorSui is making sure of it

 Tell us more about AmorSui.
 How did you start the company?

 AmorSui means self-love.
 I started putting the company together after experiencing getting hurt in the lab.
 The accident happened in 2013.
 But I was a scientist back then and didn’t know much about business.
-Fast forward two years after that to 2015, I moved to Philadelphia to attend UPenn where I had an opportunity to take an entrepreneurship class that explored customer discovery, market opportunity, and how to turn scientific ideas into a venture.
+Fast-forward two years after that to 2015: I moved to Philadelphia to attend UPenn where I had an opportunity to take an entrepreneurship class that explored customer discovery, market opportunity, and how to turn scientific ideas into a venture.

 What is AmorSui’s mission?

-What AmorSui is standing for, is to be a global brand that puts the wearer first.
-We care more about function, personal safety, and now we’re adding planet health into the equation.
+What AmorSui is standing for is to be a global brand that puts the wearer first.
+We care more about function and personal safety, and now we’re adding planet health into the equation.
 We design products that are good for the planet instead of adding more waste to landfills.
 This is going against the current industry.
 The traditional PPE supplier supplies whatever is the cheapest you can find from overseas because they’re thinking about their bottom line.
-They don’t know where it comes from so they have less control over their supply chains.
+They don’t know where it comes from, so they have less control over their supply chains.
 Since we produce our apparel domestically, we have the opportunity to disrupt the PPE industry from the ground up.

 How does AmorSui PPE improve upon traditional PPE apparel?